Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 .. note::
-    Advanced support of registry and workspace usage is only supported through the Ascent developers platinum support contract, which can be purchased with the tears of a unicorn.
+    Advanced support of registry and workspace usage is only supported through the Ascent developers platinum support contract, which can be purchased with the tears of a baby unicorn.
 Alternatively, you are encouraged to look at the flow source code, unit tests, and ask questions.

 Using MPI Inside Ascent